VictorMorand/EntityRepresentations/README.md

 # On the Representations of Entities in Auto-regressive Large Language Models
 *Anonymzed Repository for the Double Blind Peer reviewing process.*

 This is the repository for the Entity representation project.
-We base our code on [TransformerLens](https://github.com/TransformerLensOrg/TransformerLens/tree/main)

-## Demo Usage
-The notebook `Demo.ipynb` presents a walkthrough as well as a demo of the Entity Lens Method.
-The Notebook `EntityRepresentations.ipynb` contains the raw code for many experimentatations.
+Our code is based on [TransformerLens](https://github.com/TransformerLensOrg/TransformerLens/tree/main), an interpretability library that allows to harmonize various LLM hooks and loadings.

 ## Installation

+### Environment
 this project is built on Pytorch, which can be installed from [here](https://pytorch.org/get-started/locally/) then the environment can be set up with pip